If you are looking to start running but don’t know where or how to begin, then you have come to the right place.

 All you need is your body, a good treadmill and a few instructions.

-The 30-Minute Treadmill Workout for Beginners
+A Beginner’s 30-Minute Treadmill Workout

 In other words, this beginner program involves alternating between walking a brisk fast for a few minutes then cranking up the speed to an jog for three to four minutes.
 It’s easy and simple to follow.